jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * In the months **leading up to STEP1, I switched to Normal mode** so I could hit the high points but start spending more time with Qbanks and other resources.
+* **Check STEP1 only** No need to include STEP2 (3rd year) questions.
+There's
+  a lot of overlapping coverage and you'll be fine with just STEP1.
+This is also under "Account & Settings".

 ## Ratings  1-5 ratings